-Deepika Might Be Pissed!
-Ranveer Singh To Help Katrina Kaif To Revive Her Career Post Break-up?
+HOT NOW!
+Ranveer Singh To Work With Deepika Padukone's Rival Katrina Kaif?
+Here's The Truth!

 Deepika-Katrina's Past

-Their much-hyped catfight started when Ranbir Kapoor had ditched Deepika Padukone for Katrina Kaif.
+On a related note, Katrina-Deepika's much-hyped cat-fight started when Ranbir Kapoor had ditched Deepika Padukone for Katrina Kaif.

 Maintaining Distance Since Forever